Finding Peace in an Anxious World (Part 2)

 What our minds and bodies don’t realize is this response is likely to exacerbate our anxiety when we face a similar threat in the future.
 Why?
 Our avoidance robbed us of the chance to effectively cope and manage the fear.

 How do we break the cycle?
+Reach out to our Lafayette Anxiety Therapist.
 It may be as simple as choosing to face the thing you fear.
 If your usual response to anxiety is avoidance, you already know where it leads.
 As Henry Ford said, “If you always do what you’ve always done, you’ll always get what you’ve always got.”

 Next time you encounter something you fear consider trying something new: